How to get ‘expensive looking’ nails on any budget

 (Image credit: Instagram @_lauramanicure_)

-When it comes to putting together an effortlessly glamorous look, the devil is in the detail, and perfectly manicured nails can make or break a look.
-And while the 'quiet luxury' aesthetic is generally pinned on investing in quality pieces, you can make your nails look 'expensive' on any budget.
+When it comes to putting together an effortlessly glamorous look, the devil is in the detail and perfectly manicured nails can really make or break a look.
+And while the 'Quiet Luxury' aesthetic is generally pinned on investing in quality pieces, you can make your nails look 'expensive' on any budget.

-A subtle yet effective way to add a sophisticated touch to your look, and one of the huge nail trends 2023, 'rich girl nails' are about to take over.
-We're talking carefully chosen tones and well manicured talons: the sort of nails that look like they've never had to work a day of manual labour.
+Topping the list of nail trends 2023, 'Rich Girl' or 'Quiet Luxury' nails - as they're also known - are a subtle yet effective way to add a touch of sophistication to your look.
+We're talking carefully chosen tones and well-manicured talons: the sort of nails that look like they've never had to work a single day of manual labour.
 So, if you feel you've exhausted all of the latest summer nail designs and want to try something more classic and refined, 'expensive looking nails' should be next on your list.

 "Expensive looking nails have a real chic look about them.
 Opting for a one colour manicure in either a sheer nude, a rich dark red or even a classic pillar box red screams luxury to me!
 The key to this look is understated and chic, 'your nails but better'," says manicurist Laura Massey.
-From top nail care advice to the best nail lengths and shapes to opt for, this is what the experts recommend to achieve truly expensive looking nails.
+From top nail care advice to the best nail shapes and lengths to opt for, this is what the experts recommend to achieve a truly luxe nail look...

 How to get 'expensive looking' nails, according to the experts